Julie Forrest: Indoors

+At the 2019 World Indoor Bowls Championship she defeated Alison Merrien in the final and at the 2020 World Indoor Bowls Championship, she defeated Janice Gower in the final.

+Forrest went on to win her third World indoor title by winning the mixed pairs with Stewart Anderson at the 2021 World Indoor Bowls Championship.

 She has won seven IIBC indoor titles, including a record four ladies singles titles (2004, 2010, 2013, 2014) and three mixed pairs titles (2002, 2003, 2013).
 Forrest also won the last three editions of the WBT Scottish Women's Masters.
 She is also a record six-time Scottish indoor champion and a three-time British Isles indoor champion in singles competition.

 In 2022, Forrest won the women's singles at the inaugural World Bowls Indoor Championships, defeating Gloria Ha in the final.
+The following year she retained the title after beating Katelyn Inch in Warilla, Australia.

+Forrest started 2024 in good form winning the 2024 World Indoor Bowls Championship mixed pairs with Nick Brett, as the pair bowled together for the first time in the Championships.

+At the 2025 World Indoor Bowls Championship, she won her third ladies' singles title, defeating Beth Riva in the final.

 Awards

 Forrest is a member of the Teviotdale Indoor Bowls Club in the Scottish Borders.
 She is also an Honorary Life Member of the Scottish Indoor Bowling Association (SIBA).
 Forrest has been playing with Tiger Bowls since 2003.
 She was inducted into the Scottish Borders Hall of Fame in 2007.